 - Make breakfast (or dessert) fancy with a low-fat parfait.
 Layer yogurt with berries and whole-grain cereal or granola.
 For a fancy twist, do multiple layers in a classic glass parfait cup.

-- For healthier baking, replace the butter and/or oil in muffins and quick bread with the same amount of yogurt.
+- For baking, replace the butter and/or oil in muffins and quick bread with the same amount of yogurt.
 Be sure to add a 1/2 teaspoon of baking soda per cup of yogurt.

 - For a tangy kick, scoop a dollop of yogurt on top of chilled soups for a creamy texture and extra flavor.